Are You Sure You're Ready to Take on a Home Renovation? | Pretty Handy Girl

 What to Get from the Contractor BEFORE Work Begins:

 If the contractor is a general contractor, electrician, plumber or a tradesperson that requires licensure, ask for their license number.
-Call the licensing board to verify that their license is up to date and the information matches their records.
+Call or visit the licensing board website to verify that their license is up to date and the information matches their records.

 Ask for their workman’s comp insurance if they have anyone working for them.
 And call the insurance company to verify that the policy is still active.

-Ask for a lien waiver release.
+At the end ask for a final lien waiver release after the work is done.
 This will protect you should the contractor fail to pay his or her subcontractors.
 If you don’t have a lien waiver and the subcontractors are not paid, a lien can be placed on your house until they receive payment.

-Have a contract signed by yourself and the contractor that details the work you are expecting them to accomplish and the amount they quoted.
+Have a contract signed by yourself and the contractor that details the work you are expecting them to accomplish, the amount they quoted, and a timeline.

 Red Flags to Look Out For: